-Global Supplier diversity
+Global Supplier Diversity Program

 Pitney Bowes is committed to growing our business using diverse suppliers.
 We believe diverse businesses enhance our global supply base, providing innovative strategies and solutions while meeting or exceeding expectations in the areas of cost, quality and delivery.
 We ensure that the following diverse groups have the opportunity to compete for our business.

-- Veterans, service-disabled veterans
+- Veterans, Service-Disabled Veterans

 - Native American

 - Lesbian, Gay, Bisexual and Transsexual (LGBT)

 Our Supplier Diversity Program works closely with national and regional groups focused on the growth and sustainability of diverse businesses.
 For years our active leadership has included a board of director position on the Women’s Business Enterprise National Council.
 We have also launched a new supplier diversity registration portal for diverse businesses at https://ct.supplierone.co, where PB buyers search for qualified diverse suppliers.
 Current key initiatives include the following:

 - Sourcing: Implementing category-level goals and targets throughout the supply chain organization.
 Category managers are assigned subcontracting targets and must develop a sourcing plan to support the inclusion of diverse businesses.